 If you want a spot to have grenades for when players are playing the mode Last Swiss Standing, but not for other modes, be advised, that pistol magazines turn into grenades during Last Swiss Standing mode... so if you want, you can strategically place pistol magazines with this thought in mind.

 It's a good idea to put powerful pickups in risky areas, this helps keep balance and makes it harder for players to hog them.

 Rule of thumb: The more, the better.
 Try to add as many as you can.
 Avoid creating spawnpoints that are in the middle of a room, or a corridor.
 Spawning and being instantly killed just because you're in the line of fire of some other players is frustrating.

 It's a common mistake to new map editors to place spawn points with an incorrect orientation.
 If you want to add a spawn in a corner, select the cube you want the spawn to be and fly over it, then add the entity while looking in the desired direction!

 Be sure not to use too many models.
 Mapmodels slow down the gamespeed and that's a problem on older machines, so a map that's heavily laden with models just isn't good for those players.

 If you'd like to create a map with friends, you can use co-operative map editing to let you build and modify maps with others online easily.
 This mode allows you to edit maps online with other players who could help speed up repetitive or boring tasks, bring in fresh ideas or spot errors you may have missed.

-You will then need to send the map.
-You can do this by typing: /sendmap and then your mapnames name and press ENTER.
 Note: Custom materials can't be sent, they will have to be downloaded another way if you are using them.
 If you are using a custom "cfg" file, it will automatically be sent with the map, if there is a cfg file present.

 Note: Some useful editing commands can't be used in co-op editing, such as: copy, paste, slope, arch, undo, etc.